KhotKeys/EduConnect-Africa/URGENT_RUNBOOK.md

 - Option 2: Provide a provider-specific checklist and exact commands (AWS or Azure) for the remaining steps.
 - Option 3: Create an `URGENT_TODO.md` issue template or checklist file in the repo to guide the team through submission steps.

 Tell me which option you want and which cloud provider you will use (AWS or Azure).
-If you want me to review files, commit them to the emergency branch and ping me here — I'll review immediately and provide corrections.
+If you want me to review files, commit them to the emergency branch and ping me here â€” I'll review immediately and provide corrections.